atifs/MIT-ADSP_Course/README.md

 # MIT-ADSP Course
-This is a repository of my work while going through MIT Advanced Data Science Program course March, 2024 cohot.
+This is a repository of my work during <b>Advanced Data Science Program - Leverage Effective Decision Making</b> course by MIT-PE, as part of March 2024 cohort.
 It may include course material that was refered and any supplementary learning material.